Repairers of the Breach

-By Bus: Take the #12 bus, from the Corner of 12th and Wisconsin, North to Vliet St. Get off and walk about a block and a half West to 1335 W. Vliet St.
+By Bus: Take the #12 bus North to Vliet Street.
+Get off and walk about a block and a half west to 1335 W. Vliet Street.

 By Car: Go North on N. 12th St. to W. McKinley Ave.
 Take a left onto McKinley, and then take a right on N. 13th St. Take a left onto W. Vliet St. (Park on 14th St.)

 Orientation: Wednesday, September 18th 5:30-7:30pm

 Description of Agency/Activities: Repairers of the Breach is a non-profit organization dedicated to making a difference in the lives of homeless and near-homeless people by offering them advocacy, daytime shelter, and resources.
 Their self-governed daytime center, which is run by homeless leaders who are transitioning out of homelessness, is a "living room" to 80-100 homeless each day, including people who live on the street, those who live in shelters, and s and those at risk of becoming homeless.

 Working in cooperation with a number of local organizations, Repairers of the Breach offers its members: free telephone use for job- and home-seeking; a telephone message system for call-backs from employers, etc.; legal services; job services; a safe haven; leadership development; education on health and other areas of interest; literacy education.

 Student Role in Agency: Several opportunities are available for Service Learning students including:

 - Arts and Crafts: Students will plan and implement a variety of activities utilizing artistic media to encourage self-expression and discussion within the group experience.
 Emphasis will be on providing meaningful topics that will call forth expression from the members.